raian621/python-email-bot/README.md

 - [ ] Run on the cloud in a Docker container.
 - [ ] Communicate with a web server (such as a personal website backend) to authorize API requests so that users cannot send unauthorized emails from the bot.
-- [ ] Send professional looking emails using HTML templates.
+- [x] Send professional looking emails using HTML templates.
 ---

 ## Initial API Design

-The API endpoints are handled using Flask and include the URIs:
+The API endpoints of this bot are handled using Flask and include the URIs:

 ### `/email-server`
 **Method(s)**: `POST`